NREL/rdtools/docs/sphinx/source/index.rst

 temperature and irradiance.
 Note that site irradiance data is still required to identify clear-sky conditions to be analyzed.

-Satellite and clear-sky analysis tends to provide less stable results than sensor-based analysis when details such as filtering are changed.
-We generally recommend that the these be used only as a check on the sensor-based results, rather than as a stand-alone analysis.
+Satellite and clear-sky analyses tend to provide less stable results than sensor-based analysis when details such as filtering are changed.
+We generally recommend that the these be used only as a check on the sensor-based results, rather than as stand-alone analyses.

 Soiling
 ^^^^^^^